charmplusplus/charm4py/docs/benchmarks.rst

 LeanMD - Molecular Dynamics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have ported the LeanMD_ Charm++ mini-app to Charmpy, with all the code written
+We have ported the LeanMD_ Charm++ mini-app to CharmPy, with all the code written
 in Python.
 The physics functions are JIT compiled by Numba_.
 The code is currently
-available in the ``leanmd-experimental`` branch of Charmpy.
+available in the ``leanmd-experimental`` branch of CharmPy.

 Here we compare the performance between the C++ and Python versions.
 First we ran a *strong scaling* problem on `Blue Waters`_ with 8 million particles,